flaneurette/Health-Library/Documents/Gasses/CO.md

 Charcoal produces massive amounts of CO when burned.
 Each year, about 20 deaths and 400 emergency room injuries result from charcoal grills used indoors.

 Critical facts:
-- Charcoal produces CO fumes until the coals are completely extinguished—even when they appear cold and no longer smoking
+- Charcoal produces CO fumes until the coals are completely extinguished-even when they appear cold and no longer smoking
 - Opening a window or using a fan will NOT reduce CO to safe levels
 - Even in a fireplace, charcoal may not create sufficient draft to exhaust CO outside
 - Disposable barbecues are equally lethal

 NEVER:
-- Use charcoal grills indoors—EVER
+- Use charcoal grills indoors-EVER
 - Use charcoal in homes, vehicles, tents, campers, or any enclosed space
 - Store a grill indoors with freshly used coals
 - Use a BBQ in a tent porch or awning, even with doors open